rayct/rayct/README.md

-# Welcome to Turner, Raymond C.'s GitHub repository!
+# Welcome to My GitHub repository!

 ---